-If you are looking for an uncomplicated classical dessert, Dulce de Leche is the ultimate choice.
-This caramelized, creamy confection is so versatile that it’s been used in numerous ways…like a topping or as a spread or still better; spoonful of this can be relished directly from the pot.
+Looking for an uncomplicated classical dessert?..
+Dulce de Leche is an excellent choice!
+This caramelized, creamy confection is so versatile that it’s been used in numerous ways…like a topping, as a spread or still better a spoonful of this can be relished directly from the pot.

 What is Dulce de Leche?